Huang-Libo/Notebook/Swift/LanguageGuide/Properties.md

 For an inherited property, you add a property observer by overriding that property in a subclass.

-For a computed property that you define, use the property’s setter to observe and respond to value changes, instead of trying to create an observer.
+**For a computed property that you define, use the property’s setter to observe and respond to value changes, instead of trying to create an observer.**

 You have the option to define either or both of these observers on a property:

 - `willSet` is called just *before* the value is stored.
 - `didSet` is called immediately *after* the new value is stored.

-If you implement a `willSet` observer, it’s passed the new property value as a constant parameter.
+If you implement a `willSet` observer, it’s passed the *new* property value as a *constant parameter*.
 You can specify a name for this parameter as part of your willSet implementation.
 If you don’t write the parameter name and parentheses within your implementation, the parameter is made available with a default parameter name of `newValue`.

-Similarly, if you implement a `didSet` observer, it’s passed a constant parameter containing the old property value.
+Similarly, if you implement a `didSet` observer, it’s passed a *constant parameter* containing the *old* property value.
 You can name the parameter or use the default parameter name of `oldValue`.
 If you assign a value to a property within its own `didSet` observer, the new value that you assign replaces the one that was just set.

 > **NOTE**: The `willSet` and `didSet` observers of superclass properties are called when a property is set in a subclass initializer, after the superclass initializer has been called.
 They aren’t called while a class is setting its own properties, before the superclass initializer has been called.